mrocklin/thesis/computations.md

 ### Composite Computations

 Composite computations may be built up from many constituents.
-These edges between these constituents exist if the output of one computation is the input of the other.
+Edges between these constituents exist if the output of one computation is the input of the other.
 Treating computations as nodes and data dependencies as edges defines a directed acyclic graph (DAG) over the set of computations.

 ### Tokenized Computations